Thermalization and irreversibility of an isolated quantum system II

 Boltzmann was the first to attempt developing a directional dynamical theory consistent with the second law of thermodynamics, hoping to show that any initial non-equilibrium distribution of gas would evolve to the final Maxwell velocity distribution.
 This research ultimately led to the discovery of the H-theorem.
-Boltzmann studied issues related to the irreversibility of entropy increase in the second law, but limited by classical mechanics concepts, he couldn't satisfactorily explain the origin of equilibrium states and the ergodic hypothesis (proposed independently by Boltzmann and Gibbs).
+Boltzmann studied issues related to the irreversibility of entropy increase in the second law, but limited by classical mechanics concepts, he couldn't satisfactorily explain the origin of equilibrium states and the ergodic hypothesis (\textit{first proposed by Boltzmann and later formalized by Gibbs}).
 After the establishment of quantum mechanics, the core ideas of Boltzmann's ergodic hypothesis required reinterpretation.
-When proposing the concept of the ergodic hypothesis for equilibrium states, Boltzmann relied on sampling either different subsystems or a single subsystem at different times, whereas Gibbs depended on the ensemble concept.
-Under the quantum mechanics framework, the ergodic hypothesis can be understood as equal-probability superpositions of microstates, where the system always remains in a pure state.
+When proposing the concept of the ergodic hypothesis for equilibrium states, Boltzmann relied on sampling either different subsystems or a single subsystem at different times, whereas Gibbs systematically formalized it through the concept of ensembles.
+Under the quantum mechanics framework, the ergodic hypothesis can be understood as equal-probability superpositions of all possible microstates, where the system always remains in a pure state.
 Furthermore, in classical mechanics, the ergodic hypothesis considers all possible microscopic states in the phase space of an isolated system at a given energy $E$.
-The isolation requirement stems from energy conservation considerations—we must prevent any energy or particle leakage.
-As mentioned earlier, the ETH adheres to this convention in the quantum framework.
-However, if the system starts from a non-equilibrium state, it clearly cannot be in an energy eigenstate but rather in a superposition of eigenstates.
-To erase the information of the non-equilibrium state, the application of the $\hat{O}$ operation slightly modifies both the energy expectation value and fluctuations of the system.
-While this does not strictly satisfy the isolation condition, it remains physically acceptable.
-Moreover, this local operation $\hat{O}$ can be incorporated into isolated systems \citep{guo_thermalization_2025}.
+The isolation requirement stems from energy conservation considerations—we must prevent any energy or particle leakage. \textit{In quantum mechanics, this stringent condition can be relaxed to the requirement of conserving the system's quasiparticle number.} To erase the information of the non-equilibrium state, the application of the $\hat{O}$ operation slightly modifies both the energy expectation value and fluctuations of the system.
+While this does not strictly satisfy the isolation condition, it remains physically acceptable. \textit{These $\hat{O}$ operations can be set to conserve the system's quasiparticle number while influencing the system in an adiabatic manner.} Moreover, this local operation $\hat{O}$ can be incorporated into isolated systems \citep{guo_thermalization_2025}.